carbon-language/carbon-lang/lld/docs/index.rst

 Internals
 ---------

-For the internals of the linker, please read NewLLD_.
+For the internals of the linker, please read :doc:`NewLLD`.
 It is a bit outdated but the fundamental concepts remain valid.
 We'll update the document soon.